Diamko94/rentals1/Business-rules.md

 ## Partial Closure

-- In case of partial Order return, deposit is refunded only for returned Line-items
+- In case of partial Order return, deposit is refunded only for Line-items status Returned
-- Order status becomes PartiallyClosed when:
+- Order status changes to PartiallyClosed if:
   - at least one Line-item status is Returned
-  - at least one Line-item status in Repair
+  - at least one Line-item status is Repair

+## Repairticket

+- Repairticket can be issued per each Line-item
+- Each Repairticket has its own lifecycle independent of other Repairtickets
+- Repairticket can be issued only manually
+- Repairticket can be resolved only manualy
+- Each Issued Repairticket blocks the Deposit per corrispoding Line-item.

 ## Restrictions

-- Order cannot be closed if any Line-item status is not Returned
+- Order cannot be Closed if any Line-item status is not Returned
 - Unit cannot be used in multiple active Orders simultaneously
-- Deposit cannot be refunded if repair ticket is active
+- Deposit cannot be refunded if Repairticket status is Active